sen3th/quotes/readme.md

 2. Open `index.html` in your browser

 ## Usage
-Simply open the application in a web browser to view random quotes.
+Simply open the [website](https://xn--cwean-yva.seneth.me/) or the `index.html` file in a web browser to view random quotes.
+Click the "New Quote" button or press 'Enter' or the 'Right Arrow' key to see a different quote.
+Go back to the previous quote using the 'Left Arrow' key.
+You can also like quotes and view them on a separate page.

 ## Languages Used
 - HTML